-As Netflix Original Productions grow throughout the world, we aim to provide a stunning user experience, which includes being mindful of user safety.
+As Netflix Branded Productions grow throughout the world, we aim to provide a stunning user experience, which includes being mindful of user safety.
 This document aims to outline how Photosensitive users may be affected by flashing or strobing material in your content, and the steps that can be taken to avoid harmful flashes and QC failures during the delivery process.

 What is Photosensitivity?

-Photosensitivity is any negative physical effect that is caused or aggravated by strobing, flashing or quickly changing patterns, luminance or chrominance.
+Photosensitivity is any negative physical effect that is caused or aggravated by strobing, flashing or quickly changing patterns, luminance, or chrominance.
 It can lead to headaches, eyestrain, nausea and, in some users, seizures.
 Further information can be found here via the Epilepsy Foundation